Maui’s Best Shows: Insider Recommendations

 The Maui Arts and Cultural Center

 Tune in to a truly local radio station!
-Mana’o Radio (KMNO 91.7 FM) is Maui’s non-commercial all-volunteer radio station.
+Mana’o Radio (KMNO 91.7 FM) is Maui’s only non-commercial all-volunteer radio station.
 Instead of a canned, pre-programmed song list, you’ll hear local people (volunteer djs) playing an eclectic selection of the music they love best.
-Listen while you’re here on Maui, or live stream from their website.
-The first Sunday of every month, enjoy a great lineup of live local entertainment from 2 to 5 p.m. at Casanova Italian Restaurant in Makawao (upcountry Maui). $10 donation at the door is a fundraiser for Mana’o Radio.
+Listen while you’re here on Maui, or live stream at home from their website.
+Also, to find out who’s performing where in Maui, check out Mana’o Radio’s Music2Nite site for a full lineup of live music on Maui.
+Follow Mana’o Radio on Facebook for more on their latest shows and events.

 Napili Kai Foundation Keiki Hula Show

-UPDATE ON MAUI SHOWS: For those who have been to Maui and are wondering about shows they enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) are no longer operating.
+WE BID ALOHA TO SOME PAST MAUI SHOWS WE LOVED: If you have been to Maui and are wondering about some shows you enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) ceased operations a few years ago.
+You’ll find some of the original Ulalena musicians and dancers performing at the luau at Grand Wailea these days (see below).

 What About A Luau?

 There are many luaus on Maui (mostly offered at resorts), and they are all good, providing excellent Hawaiian food, music, and dance.
 It is very difficult for me to rank luaus, due to their diversity.
 Each luau is different in its venue and the particular show that is presented.
 For instance, some luaus include fire dancers (photo above), others do not; some focus on a more Hawaii-specific performance, while others feature music and dance from all of Polynesia.
 Honestly, I have never been to a “bad” luau. . .they are all fun.
-But my personal favorite – the one I take my friends and family to most often – is Old Lahaina Luau (West Maui).
-This luau is hard to beat.
-A beautiful waterfront setting, fun and interesting things to do before the show, friendly staff, great food, and an authentic and traditional Hawaiian show.
-This luau sells out well in advance, however, so make advance reservations.
-Or enjoy one of Maui’s other great luaus!
-I can recommend, from first-hand experience, the following luaus: Hyatt Regency Maui–Drums of the Pacific Luau (Kaanapali); The Feast at Lele (Lahaina); Grand Wailea–The Grand Luau at Honua’ula (Wailea); Marriott Wailea Beach Resort–Te Au Moana Luau (Wailea).
-That doesn’t mean the other Maui luaus aren’t great — just means I haven’t personally been to all of them!
+But here are some of my personal favorites – the ones I take my friends and family to most often:

 - Looking for Maui deals?
 Sign up herefor our free monthly Maui Deals & Steals enewsletter with the latest book-direct deals from our advertisers.